 This is why I think it’s important, especially when considering education, to think of all of your calling.
 In college, it’s very likely you will take courses that you will not use in your workplaces, such as philosophy, history, and literature.

-In a Christian college setting you’ll likely take courses in theology that may or may not directly relate to the work you do for a living.
-Yet it’s good and right for you to study areas that are not monetized because they are shaping the whole person.
+In a Christian college setting, you’ll likely take courses in theology that may or may not directly relate to the work you do for a living.
+Yet it’s good and right for you to study these areas that are not monetized because they are shaping the whole person.

 Myth 3 — It’s all about now

 When I talk to high school seniors or college students, I often detect anxiety about the future.

 I remember fretting in my 20s about “what I want to do with my life.”
 But while it’s important to plan, and it’s good to dream, God often unfolds His calling to us in seasons.
 I look back on my life and am amazed at the way that God has led me to opportunities and places that I couldn’t have sketched out and envisioned when I was in my 20s.

 Proverbs 3:5-6 really is true.
 If you commit your way to the Lord, He will direct your path.
 Often that is through a conversation, an opportunity or an internship.

 Make wise decisions through prayer and counsel, but don’t let uncertainty about the future keep you from making decisions.
 You don’t have to sweat the “rest of your life.”
 A friend of mine often says, “You don’t need to know today what God wants you to be doing in 10 years.”
 This is especially true when you are young.

 That first job will likely not be glamorous or a dream job.
 It may be for low pay and with a less than desirable boss.
 But it’s an opportunity to learn and grow.
 It isn’t forever.